Tara78/project-final/README.md

 ## Installation
 For the backend I install,
--Node.js,
--Mongoose.DB,
--Express.
+-Node.js
+-Mongoose.DB
+-Express.js

 For Frontend:
+- React
+- React-Redux
-- React,
+- React-router-dom
-- React-router-dom,
+- Styled Componnents
-- React-Redux,
+- Calendly-react
--Calendly-react.

 ## How to run the project
 - For backend
-1. Change to backend
+1. Cd backend
 2. npm run dev

 - For Frontend
-1. Change to Frontend
+1. Cd Frontend
 2. npm start